connoryates/peptide_retention/README.md

 This doc contains instructions for setting up the API.
 For information about what the API does and how to use, please refer to the wiki

-Perl 5.22
+Requirements:

-Debian
+- perlbrew with Perl v5.22

-Postgres 9.6
+- Debian

-Redis
+- Postgres 9.6

-perlbrew
+- Redis

 ### Setup